slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - a vacation is a very expensive way to schedule the time to read a book in peace. -- Naval Ravikant*

 > *'Your time and space are limited.
 Remove, give away, throw out things in your life that dont spark joy any longer in order to make room for those that do.' -- Kevin Kelly*
-> *'Aim to die broke.
-Give to your beneficiaries before you die; it’s more fun and useful.
-Spend it all.
-Your last check should go to the funeral home and it should bounce.' -- Kevin Kelly*
 -->

 > *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*